mengranli-ali/mengranli-ali.github.io/_posts/mysql_tutorial/2021-09-05-mysql-basics-subqueries.md

 If the subquery contains a large volume of data, the `EXISTS` operator provides better performance.

-But the query that uses the `IN` operator will perform faster if the result set returned from the subquery is very small.
+However, the query that uses the `IN` operator will perform faster if the result set returned from the subquery is very small.